zkLogin wallet Next.js Tutorial

 pnpm create next-app --example https://github.com/shinamicorp/shinami-typescript-sdk/tree/main/examples/nextjs-zklogin my-zklogin-app

-You'll need four pieces of information to fill in the file:
+You'll need to make four changes to the file:

 on the command line.
 Example output isbdd51e3b307c7cdae48c3dd2ce83f5e7a0b6db10fdeea0b4d5990f857c156dd7